adamwathan/sublime-phpunit/readme.md

 ## Using iTerm2 instead of Terminal.app

 By default, this package uses macOS's built-in Terminal.app.
-If you want to use iTerm2, you can do so by setting `"phpunit-sublime-terminal": "iTerm"` in your settings.
+If you want to use iTerm2, you can do so changing the terminal in your settings:

 ```
 {